-Also as described earlier in this MD&A, the Company entered into the Carrizal LOI in December pursuant to which Carrizal has the right to acquire a 20% working interest in all mining concessions and assets comprising the Veta Grande Project as well as a 20% working interest in the Zacatecas Properties.
+The Company also entered into the Carrizal LOI in December pursuant to which Carrizal has the right to acquire a 20% working interest in all mining concessions and assets comprising the Veta Grande Project as well as a 20% working interest in the Zacatecas Properties..
 On March 23, 2018 the Company reported that Carrizal had completed the mill expansion to 750 tpd.